 Students are assigned to several hospitals throughout the program.
-A student will not go to all the hospitals listed below but can expect to go to several of them in his/her geographic area if it is appropriate for the educational experience.
+A student will not go to all the hospitals listed on the following page but can expect to go to several of them in his/her geographic area if it is appropriate for the educational experience.
 The following are the Respiratory Care Department or general hospital phone numbers at the clinical agencies used by the college.
-You will be given more specific numbers before the rotations.
+You will be given more specific numbers before the rotation at that site begins.